QuantumBadger/RedReader/BUILD.md

 Press OK to return to the "Configure" screen, and press the back arrow to return to the start screen.

 **6\.
-Get the RedReader source.**
+Get the Scroll source.**

-Using GitHub, fork the RedReader repo.
+Using GitHub, fork the Scroll repo.
 Then, at the IDEA start screen, select "Check out from Version Control", then "GitHub".
 Login, and specify a password for the IDEA password database.

 Select the relevant repo, create the parent directory, and select "Clone".